crowdwave/arniesmtpbufferserver/README.md

 Arnie should now start and be ready to send email.

+To send an email via Arnie, use any SMTP sending program, with the port address equal to the ARNIE_LISTEN_PORT default is 8025.
+No username or password is required when sending.

 ## Security important!

 Arnie is an open mail relay - it has no security - it is intended to be accessed only as a local service on a server.